-At Eureka College, we recognize excellence in high school academic preparation and achievement by granting credit for students who complete Advanced Placement (AP) tests, College Level Examination Program (CLEP) tests, and the International Baccalaureate (IB) Diploma exams.
+At Eureka College, we recognize excellence in high school academic preparation and achievement by granting credit for students who complete Advanced Placement (AP) tests, College Level Examination Program (CLEP) tests, and the International

+Baccalaureate (IB) Diploma exams.
 Students must submit official score reports to the Registrar's Office for evaluation.
 The number of hours of credit is shown on the Eureka College transcript but not counted in calculating grade point average.
 Questions about credit by examination should be directed to the Registrar's Office.

 Advanced Placement - Students who enroll in Advanced Placement (AP) courses through their high schools have the opportunity to take a national examination in the appropriate subject area at the end of the school year.
 Depending on the exam, scores of 3 or 4 or higher will bear credit for the equivalent Eureka College course.
-For the current Advanced Placement Credit Guide, go to www.eureka.edu/on-campus/registrar.
+For the current Advanced Placement Credit Guide, contact the Registrar's Office.